How much does an engagement ring cost?

-To give you an insight into how a diamond’s carat weight affects its price, here is an average list of prices for a traditional solitaire engagement ring with a round centre diamond with a clarity of SI1 and a colour grade I, set in 18 carat white gold:
+To give you an insight into how a diamond’s carat weight affects its price, here is an average list of prices for a traditional solitaire engagement ring with a round center diamond with a clarity of SI1 and a color grade I, set in 18 karat white gold:

 How can I ensure my ring looks great, regardless of my center stone’s carat weight?

 There are so many ways to design a ring in order to accentuate the size and appearance of your chosen center stone.
 Here are some ways to ensure your diamond or gemstone is displayed the best way it can be.